acoustic-reaper/React-Native-Mobile-App/README.md

 This is The Mobile Application code written in React Native:
 ## Here's how to test it (NodeJS should be installed on your system):
-(You also need to run the desktop application in another PC to test the complete project, Link to desktop application repository: https://github.com/acoustic-reaper/Electron-App).
+(You may also need to run the desktop application in another PC to test the complete project, Link to desktop application repository: https://github.com/acoustic-reaper/Electron-App).

 ## Step 1: